Answers to questions that prospective parents frequently ask us!

 But we are also attentive to the needs of children at different ages.
 For younger children our school days are shorter with breaks.
 Lessons are shorter and engage students in a stimulating variety of activities, like singing, reciting, painting, PE, Nature Study, and hands-on math manipulatives.

-Also parents receive a monthly newsletter from teachers and participate in the education of their child through checking recitations, reading, and meaningful homework.
-Our curriculum nights are parent training opportunities, and our three parent-teacher conferences are a crucial way that teachers and parents partner together in the education of each child.
+Also, parents receive a monthly newsletter from teachers and participate in the education of their child through checking recitations, reading with their child, and engaging in meaningful homework.
+Our curriculum nights are parent training opportunities, and our two parent-teacher conferences are a crucial way that teachers and parents partner together in the education of each child.

 Since its founding, Clapham School has had a commitment to the personal mentoring and development of each child.
 Because of this, grade levels are capped at 16 students per class.
 In lower grades the support of aides and teacher assistants often make the teacher to student ratio even lower.